Foundations of OpenShift

 An automatically generated random name will appear.
 Select Save Name to add the newly created random name to the list of names.

-In this lesson, you learned how to use the oc CLI tool to install an instance of MongoDB and a Node.js application named namegen into the Developer Sandbox for Red Hat OpenShift, and installed the MongoDB instance from an OpenShift template available in the OpenShift Developer Catalog.
+In this lesson, you learned how to use the oc CLI tool to install an instance of MongoDB and a Node.js application named namegen into the Developer Sandbox and installed the MongoDB instance from an OpenShift template available in the OpenShift Developer Catalog.
 You also installed the Node.js application from source code stored on GitHub and learned how to configure both the MongoDB instance and Node.js application by declaring command-line options.

 In addition, you used the oc expose command to create a route to the Node.js namegen application that’s accessible from the internet.
 Then you used the oc get route command to discover the URL created by the oc expose command.

-Finally you exercised the Node.js application by pasting the application’s URL into a web browser and interacting with the application's web page.
+Finally, you exercised the Node.js application by pasting the application’s URL into a web browser and interacting with the application's web page.

 Next